shanel-elm/unit-front-end-web-development/react-props/readme.md

 First, we're creating a variable called `listItems`, which maps through our `products` and returns React components named `ProductItem`.
 These `ProductItem` components have three attributes that correspond to keys of the objects in our `products` array.
 At first glance, however, these attributes might look confusing.
 They definitely aren't anything we've seen before in HTML.
 That's because, **while these items share the same syntax, they don't translate directly to HTML attributes.** Instead, they represent _props_ that we're passing down to our `ProductItem` components.

 Think of props as arguments for a component.
-They compile into an attribute on the component which we can reference using `this.props` (in the case of a class component) or as our function's argument (for a functional component).
+They compile into an attribute on the component which we can reference as our function's argument (for a functional component).
 In this case, for each item in our `products` array, we're inputting the name, manufacturer, and price into our `ProductItem` component.
-You'll notice, because this component is only responsible for receiving props and rendering data, we're making this one functional, rather than using a class:

 ### `ProductItem.jsx`